Klaus Roth: Early life

 Roth was born to a Jewish family in Breslau, Prussia, on 29 October 1925.
 His parents settled with him in London to escape Nazi persecution in 1933, and he was raised and educated in the UK.
 His father, a solicitor, had been exposed to poison gas during World War I and died while Roth was still young.
-Roth became a pupil at St Paul's School, London from 1939 to 1943, and with the rest of the school he was evacuated from London to Easthampstead Park during The Blitz.
+Roth became a pupil at St Paul's School, London from 1939 to 1943, and with the rest of the school he was evacuated from London to Easthampstead Park during the Blitz.
 At school, he was known for his ability in both chess and mathematics.
 He tried to join the Air Training Corps, but was blocked for some years for being German and then after that for lacking the coordination needed for a pilot.

 Mathematical education

 Roth read mathematics at Peterhouse, Cambridge, and played first board for the Cambridge chess team, finishing in 1945.

 Despite his skill in mathematics, he achieved only third-class honours on the Mathematical Tripos, because of his poor test-taking ability.
 His Cambridge tutor, John Charles Burkill, was not supportive of Roth continuing in mathematics, recommending instead that he take "some commercial job with a statistical bias".

 Instead, he briefly became a schoolteacher at Gordonstoun, between finishing at Cambridge and beginning his graduate studies.
+While in Gordonstoun, he became a regular chess partner of Robert Forbes Combe, who won the British championship the following year.

 On the recommendation of Harold Davenport, he was accepted in 1946 to a master's program in mathematics at University College London, where he worked under the supervision of Theodor Estermann.
 He completed a master's degree there in 1948, and a doctorate in 1950.
 His dissertation was Proof that almost all Positive Integers are Sums of a Square, a Positive Cube and a Fourth Power.